 We have modified our Strip and Sanitise methods over the years, this included creating the Front Loader method a few years ago.
-Over the last 18months we have looked at what we were advising, and why.
+Over the last 18 months we have reviewed our advice.
 We realised that what we were advising wasn’t effective for a lot of problems people were having, and it started to make sense as to why.
 We started looking at the basics of chemistry and microbiology, learning more about sanitisation, chlorine bleach, reviewing everything and subsequently we are changing our advice.

 The level of chlorine bleach we were advising for Small Scale and Top Loader it was enough for applications that needed small concentrations of bleach, but not always effective for applications that needed larger concentrations, as such it didn’t solve a range of problems.
 The Front Loader method did solve some problems, but not all.
 Now each application has the amount of chlorine which will solve that problem.

 Fundamentally ‘stripping’ is either just washing or soaking, it is a weak oxidation process, which depending on the method you use, removes some soiling, but we realised you don’t need it because chlorine bleach is a far superior oxidiser and as a result more effective.
 Not only does chlorine bleach sanitises it also removes stains, but this depends on the concentration you use.
 The concentration of the chlorine bleach is the key factor between removing minor stains, major stains, or oxidising ammonia or sanitising against certain pathogens.

 Why can’t I see this information?
 It says I have to become a subscriber, what does that mean?